harshramesh/Elevator-Project-POE/README.md

 Elevator-Project-POE
 ====================
-It is a bad idea to copy this.
+It is a bad idea to copy this for use in an educational enviroment.
+We claim no responsibility for a professor failing you for plagerism.